Led by a registered landscape architect, the Park Visioning Program offers professional park design assistance to community groups free of charge.

 Whether you need advice on next steps or assistance with long-term planning, we offer a range of design services that meet the needs of all Friends groups, large and small!

-Available year-round on a rolling basis, Park Pride offers design consultations to Friends of Park groups in our service area.
-If you want general guidance on next steps for your park improvement ideas, need help brainstorming, or want to understand how Park Pride can help, a consultation may be right for you.
+Park Pride offers design consultations on a year-round, rolling basis to Friends of Park groups in the City of Atlanta.
+If you would like general guidance on next steps for your park improvement ideas, need help brainstorming, or want to understand how Park Pride can help with your park’s design, a consultation may be right for you.

 Who can request a consultation?

-Design consultations are available to all registered Friends of Park groups in the City of Atlanta, unincorporated DeKalb County, and the City of Brookhaven.
+Design consultations are available to all registered Friends of Park groups in the City of Atlanta.

 What to expect

 Design consultations are one-on-one meetings with our park visioning staff that happen on-site at your park.
 Meetings typically last one hour.
-Consultations may result in a written summary of the conversation and/or rough sketches or simple maps intended to help identify the next steps for a park project.
+Consultations may result in a written summary of the conversation intended to help identify the next steps for a park project.

 Get started